jeremyjcheng/recipe_rating_predictor/README.md

 ### NMAR Analysis

-We believe that the missingness in teh `description` column is Not Missing At Random (NMAR).
+We believe that the missingness in the `description` column is Not Missing At Random (NMAR).
 This is because whether a recipe includes a description likely depends on the unobserved factors such as the effort or motivation of the person submitting it, or their confidence in the recipe's uniqueness or quality.

-To convert this from NMAR to Missing At Random (MAR), we would need access to additional variables related ot contributor behavior or user profile information(e.g. how many recipes a user has submitted, how often others engage with their content, or whether they are verified contributors).
+To convert this from NMAR to Missing At Random (MAR), we would need access to additional variables related to contributor behavior or user profile information(e.g. how many recipes a user has submitted, how often others engage with their content, or whether they are verified contributors).
 These variables could help explain the missingness in `description` and allow us to determine whether the absence of a description is linked to something observable rather than unobservable.

 ### Missingness Dependency